-Irani catches up in Amethi, Rahul now trailing by 5,000 votes
+Gandhi bastion falls to BJP's Smriti Irani

-Lucknow, May 23: The hi-octane battle in Amethi seems to be a neck-to-neck one, and as per latest updates Congress president Rahul Gandhi, who was leading for a while, is now trailing by 5,000 votes.
-In the first two-hours of counting, BJP candidate and Union Minister Smriti Irani was leading, but by 12.30 pm, Rahul overtook her, and now at 1.15 pm, Irani is leading again.
+Lucknow, May 23: In the hi-octane battle in Amethi, Congress president Rahul Gandhi, who was the sitting MP from there, lost to Union Minister Smriti Irani by, as per reports, a margin of 32,000 votes

+In the first two-hours of counting, BJP candidate and Irani was leading, but by 12.30 pm, Rahul overtook her, and then by 4 pm Irani began leading again.
+As of 5.30 pm, Irani was leading by 20,000 votes.
+And now, she has won from there.

+A loss in Amethi would be a big blow for Rahul Gandhi as well as Congress.
 Irani had given a tough fight to Rahul in 2014 elections but lost by 1.07 lakh votes.
 Amethi is a Congress bastion from where Rahul has been winning since 2004.
+Polling was held in Amethi during the fifth phase of the seven-phased general elections, and voting was held on May 6.

+The 43-year-old popular television actor-turned politician continued to cultivate Amethi in the past five years despite her loss in 2014 to Gandhi and this helped her reap electoral dividends.
+Throughout her campaigning, Irani asserted that people of Amethi want change and development and will vote for Modi.
+Irani courted controversy quite often, be it her educational qualification or her stint in the Union Cabinet.

 Rahul's sister Priyanka Gandhi had actively campaigned for the Congress president in Amethi.
+Rahul Gandhi also contested from Waynad in Kerala and won by a massive margin.
+Irani had cornered Rahul when Congress decided to field Rahul from Amethi as well as Wayanad.
+She had then said that Rahul was certain of losing to her.

-Smriti Irani has been relentlessly targeting Rahul Gandhi alleging he is the missing MP of Amethi.
+Smriti Irani had been relentlessly targeting Rahul Gandhi alleging he is the missing MP of Amethi.
 She is also alleging that despite sending a member of Gandhi family regularly to the Lok Sabha, Amethi is still underdeveloped.

 [People are still deprived of basic facilities in Amethi: Smriti Irani]